Make sure our clients love us when the project is over. It’s amazing how easy our business decisions are when this is our primary goal.

 “It’s not about the world of design.
 It’s about the design of the world.”
 Bruce Mau Look for the design project in everything we do.
 Everything is design.
 Design can make everything better: a detail, a piece of furniture, a room, a building, a block, a neighborhood, a city, a world.

 We began the studio on June 1, 2004.
 Working at first in our respective homes, downtown Durham was our conference room.
-We met frequently on the back porch at Fowler’s (now Parker and Otis) or in a bright corner at Blue Coffee Cafe.
+We met frequently on the back porch at what was then Fowler’s (in the Brightleaf area) or in a bright corner at downtown’s old Blue Coffee Cafe (now Neomonde).

 Within a year, we were able to rent a small, two-room office in the amazing Mutual Community Savings Bank building (now the Durham Hotel).
 We still didn’t have a conference room, so the meetings at Blue Coffee and Fowler’s continued.
 And when we had a good month, we’d treat ourselves to lunch at Rue Cler.